 1. Decide What to Show on the Site

 The first thing is to determine the purpose of the site and what you want to place on it.
-Some common examples of sites include…
+Some common SharePoint site examples include…

 Intranet Landing Pages